MIDS-scaling-up/v2/week1/hw/Readme.md

 The next window is the components manager, where you can see what actions will be performed to the host and target.
 You can troubleshoot here for errors if needed.
 For now, click "next" at the bottom right and then check "accept all" in the following terms and conditions popup.
 You'll be taken back to the components manager and everything will begin to download.
 There may be an error message during download; just dismiss it and click "next" again.
 A message will prompt you to monitor the computer during installation, and click "ok" to begin cross-compilation.
 After the cross-compilation is done and the OS image for the Jetson is created, the wizard will now do target hardware setup (the Jetson).

 ### Target (Jetson) Installation
-Boot up the Jetson and ensure it is connected to the internet through the same router as the host computer.
-Both the Jetson and host computer must be running at the same time.

 On the host computer, select the "Device accesses Internet via router/switch" option.
 The next window prompts you to select the correct network interface corresponding to the router that the Jetson is also connected to.
 To view these, open up another terminal window and bring up a list of the interfaces with this command:
 ```